-Next step is to replace, if necessary, the control's CPI method.
+Next step is to replace, if necessary, some of the control's CPI methods.
 This is done through function iupCpiSetClassMethod, which receives the control's class as an argument and the pointer to the new method.

-Important: Function iupCpiCreateNewClass fills the class with default methods, which provide the control a default behavior.
+The Function iupCpiCreateNewClass will set the class with default methods, which provide the control a default behavior.

-This initialization function must be named IupControlOpen, where Control is the name of the control.
+This initialization function should be named IupXxxOpen, where Xxx is the name of the control.
+The control will be automatically unregistered, but any other memory allocated in IupXxxOpen should be dealocated in a IupXxxClose.

-Example (class creation for a control named Dial):
+Example (class creation for a control named Xxx):

 '''

 #include <iup.h>

 #include <iupcpi.h>

+static Ihandle XxxCreate(...)

+{

+...

+}

+'''